tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 It's alright to delete cards once they reach obscene intervals like 10-15 years.
 To find such cards, you can open the Anki Browser and type `prop:ivl>3650`.
 The number `3650` corresponds to card's interval in days.

+### I would like to start adding pitch accent to my cards.
+How should I grade the cards once I add pitch accent?

+Don't change anything in the grading process.
+Just have pitch accent information on the back of your cards but don't take it into account when grading yourself.
+To learn pitch accent of individual words make separate cards.
+Have a word on the front of the card and its pitch accent on the back.

 ### Google or Microsoft IME?